-The UNHCR 2017 Health Access and Utilization Survey (HAUS) confirms that displaced Syrians seek services through a variety of facilities; for both acute and chronic conditions, the majority of interviewed displaced Syrians had sought care at a primary health care outlet/private clinic (57 percent of persons with acute conditions and 51 percent of persons with chronic conditions), followed by a pharmacy (23 percent of persons with acute conditions and 34 percent of persons with chronic conditions) and then a hospital 16 percent of persons with acute conditions and 14 percent of persons with chronic conditions).
+The UNHCR 2017 Health Access and Utilization Survey (HAUS) confirms that displaced Syrians seek services through a variety of facilities; for both acute and chronic

+(5) According to UNRWA, there are approximately 34,000 Palestine Refugees from Syria in Lebanon (UNRWA, 2017). conditions, the majority of interviewed displaced Syrians had sought care at a primary health care outlet/private clinic (57 percent of persons with acute conditions and 51 percent of persons with chronic conditions), followed by a pharmacy (23 percent of persons with acute conditions and 34 percent of persons with chronic conditions) and then a hospital 16 percent of persons with acute conditions and 14 percent of persons with chronic conditions).